illan5/Angular-15-DynamicGraphics/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## References

+This is an exercise of Udemy course (https://www.udemy.com/angular-2-fernando-herrera/) By Fernando Herrera (https://github.com/Klerith)